Rescue Gloucester Wildlife from Rodenticides

 Local wildlife—eagles, owls, foxes, coyotes, just to name a few—keeps our ecosystem in balance by reducing rodent populations.
 But rodent poisons (specifically second-generation anticoagulant rodenticides or SGARs) harm a shocking number of these animals after they eat poisoned rodents.
 SGARs can also harm children and pets who eat the poison itself.

 We are a group of Gloucester residents committed to ending the use of rat poisons that harm raptors and other wildlife.
-Alongside Mass Audubon and other wildlife advocates, we are working towards reducing the use of rodenticides in Gloucester and across Massachusetts.
+Alongside Mass Audubon and other wildlife advocates, we are working toward reducing the use of rodenticides in Gloucester and across Massachusetts.

 Learn more